aimee-mcneil-melville/ToDo-Full-Stack/README.md

 Currently, the cart item quantity being rendered is the value from `cart` in our Redux store, but because this value can change, it should be rendered from component state.
 A reasonable approach is to use `cart` as the initial value for the component state.

-Add a `handleUpdate` event handler in `<Cart/>` and call it from the input boxes.
+Add a `handleUpdate` event handler in `<Cart />` and call it from the input boxes.
 Be sure to pass the `id` of the cart item so the function will know which cart item to update.
 Use the React DevTools to ensure the updates are working as expected.

 Create an action creator for an `UPDATE_QUANTITIES` action that looks similar to this: